Demeter29/DiscordSoundBoard/ReadMe.md

 ```
 sb!leave
 ```
 ## Thank you

-im still new to the Discord bot programming world so if I made any mistake please tell me by opening an issue.

-  Also if you need direct help from me Im happy to help you, just add me in discord
+  If you need direct help from me Im happy to help you, just add me in discord
   my username is Doggi#4758